How to get there

 - the Countryside Ranger Service co-ordinates the day-to-day management of this site

-- wheelchair accessible viewing platform and picnic area.
-Located close to the WC facilities, this area contains 4 picnic tables and a wooden platform giving a fantastic view across the bay
+- wheelchair accessible viewing platform and picnic area - located close to the WC facilities, this area has 4 picnic tables and a wooden platform with a fantastic view across the bay

 The wide sandy bay at Gullane is one of the most popular beaches in the east of Scotland, attracting locals, and visitors alike.
 It is popular for walkers, kite-surfers, horse riders and just about everyone else on a fine summer's day!